What does that “universal spirituality” mean and how is it expressed in the classroom?

 The altar is an active part of the classroom, and the children may add to it whatever items they, too, consider sacred, drawing on the tradition of their families or their personal inspiration.
 Contributions range from an antique rosary, to a rock, to a picture of Grandma.

 The children are encouraged to respect these symbols, but not to be intimidated by them.
 Objects move on and off the altar all the time.
 The children incorporate them in their creative work and in their play.
-It’s not uncommon to see a block structure in the kindergarten topped with a statue of Buddha or a picture of the Virgin Mary, or maybe both together.
+It’s not uncommon to see a block structure topped with a statue of Buddha or a picture of the Virgin Mary, or maybe both together.

 Your school sounds great, but what happens when children have to leave there and go into the “real world?”

 Children from Education for Life Outreach Program thrive in whatever environments they find themselves.
 Although our school appears to be a sheltered environment, in that we have maintained a kind of innocence and harmony that is rare in schools these days, make no mistake: our children are not protected from the lessons they need to grow up strong and capable.
 Much of the credit for the positive environment also belongs to the children.
 The teachers put before them a formidable challenge, and the children rise to meet it.

 At the Education for Life Outreach Program, we ask much more of children than most schools do.
 We take responsibility in the way that parents do: every aspect of the child is attended to.
 In addition to our highly enriched daily activities that incorporate training in essential life skills such as self-understanding, good character, courage, sensitivity to the needs and feelings of others, dynamic energy, will power, positive personal habits, right attitude, skill in resolving conflicts, the ability to be kind and to choose happiness, and developing an inner life.